datacamp/authoring/docs/courses/guides/exports.md

 # Exports

 For video exercises on **DataCamp**, there's a possibility to add several types of extra data -- also called **exports**.
-Adding them will enhance student's experience in the campus app.
+Adding them will enhance student's experience in the Learning interface.
 These exports are closely related to videos built with the **Slides Interface**.

 However, with some extra **steps** you can also generate these exports for video exercises not using the **Slides Interface** -- also called traditional videos.
 The following steps are required for exports to work for traditional videos: